 Apply for a residence permit

 Apply for a residence permit at the Immigration and labor authorities.
 This document will be valid for the whole duration of the contract up to 12 months.
 To get the permit you need your ID card or passport, the Au Pair contract, your registration from the municipality and a passport photo.
+Please note: each canton receives a different number of places for a visa.
+Since the quota is always different, you should always contact the embassy or the foreigners' registration office in the canton where you want to work before you apply.

 Your family needs to insure you